zephyrproject-rtos/zephyr/doc/guides/porting/board_porting.rst

 - Configure components that enable the use of these pins, such as configuring an SPI instance for Arduino SPI.

-- Configure an output for the console.
+- If available, configure and enable a serial output for the console.

 - Propose and configure a default network interface.

 - Enable all GPIO ports.

+- If available, enable pinmux and interrupt controller drivers.

 .. _setting_configuration_values: